Veterinary Allergy & Dermatology Services

 We specialize in the treatment of skin, hair, ear and allergy problems of dogs and cats.
 When appropriate, we offer allergy testing, laser surgery, skin biopsies, video otoscopy, ear cleanings, and necessary blood work.
 We consider all aspects of a pet's health when recommending tests and treatments.

-Our hours are Tuesday thru Friday 9am-5:30pm and two Saturdays a month, 9am-1pm.
+Our hours are Tuesday thru Friday 9am-5:30pm and one Saturday a month (limited hours).
 We also see appointments in Corvallis one Friday a month.
 Please call (541) 988-5458 or EMAIL for more info or to schedule an appointment.

 Also the home of See Spot Run Rehab.
 Visit their website here: